-Community Networks are large-scale, non-centralized, self-managed networks sharing these characteristics:
+Community Networks are non-centralized, self-managed networks sharing these characteristics:

 - o They start and grow organically, they are open to participation from everyone, sharing an open peering agreement.
 Community members directly contribute active (not just passive) network infrastructure.
 The network grows as new hosts and links are added. - o Knowledge about building and maintaining the network and ownership of the network itself is non-centralized and open.
-There is a shared platform (e.g. a web site) where a minimum coordination is performed.
-This way, community members with the right permissions have an obvious and direct form of organizational control over the overall operation of the network (e.g. IP addresses, routing, etc.) in their community (not just their own participation in the network). - o The network can serve as a backhaul for providing a whole range of services and applications, from completely free to even commercial services.
+Different degrees of centralization can be found in Community Networks.
+In some of them, a shared platform (e.g. a web site) may exist where a minimum coordination is performed.
+Community members with the right permissions have an obvious and direct form of organizational control over the overall organization of the network (e.g. IP addresses, routing, etc.) in their community (not just their own participation in the network). - o The network can serve as a backhaul for providing a whole range of services and applications, from completely free to even commercial services.

-Hardware and software used in Community Networks can be very diverse, even inside one network.
+Hardware and software used in Community Networks can be very diverse and customized, even inside one network.
 A Community Network can have both wired and wireless links.
 Multiple routing protocols or network topology management systems may coexist in the network.